sensinglab/monicrowd/README.md

 # MoniCrowd Hub
-This is the hub for the MoniCrowd repositories
+Central hub for the MoniCrowd repositories, an adaptive and privacy-preserving crowd sensing solution using WiFi and infrared sensors with multi-RAN and multi-operator capabilities.